Carcharias: Description

 Differentiating species of sharks is usually done by locating and measuring their fins.
-The second dorsal fin and the anal fin of Carcharias are very large.
-In fact, they are about equal in size.
-The pectoral fins are triangular and only slightly larger than the dorsal fins.
-The teeth are very long and narrow with sharp points.
-The teeth are smooth with no ridges.
 The tail is one third of the entire body size.
+The second dorsal fin and the anal fin of Carcharias are large and about equal in size.
+The pectoral fins are triangular and slightly larger than the dorsal fins.
+The teeth are long and narrow with sharp points, and smooth with no ridges.

 Diet

-Carcharias species hunt bony fish, small sharks, rays, squids, crabs, and lobsters.
+Carcharias species are generalist predators that hunt bony fish, small sharks, rays, squids, crabs and lobsters.

 Habitat

-Sand tiger sharks live in water depths ranging from 0 to 190 meters.
-They are found in the Pacific, Atlantic, and Indian oceans.
-They are commonly found in surf zones.
+Sand tiger sharks are found in the Pacific, Atlantic and Indian oceans.
+They live in water depths ranging from 0 to 190 m, and are commonly found in sandy surf zones.

 Species

-With the Greek name 'Carcharias' literally translating to “shark”, many presently extant species have been placed into this genus before being moved to different genera and orders.
+With the Ancient Greek name καρχαρίας (karkharías) literally translating to "shark", many extant species were placed into this genus before being moved to different genera and orders.

 Extant species

+Based on Eschmeyer's Catalog of Fishes: